osmcode/osmium-tool/man/osmium-changeset-filter.md

 :   Set verbose mode.
 The program will output information about what it is
     doing to *stderr*.

+# FILTER OPTIONS

+-a, --after=TIMESTAMP
+:   Only copy changesets closed after the given time.
+    This will always include all open changesets.

+-b, --before=TIMESTAMP
+:   Only copy changesets created before the given time.

+-c, --with-changes
+:   Only copy changesets with changes.

+-C, --without-changes
+:   Only copy changesets without changes.

 -d, --with-discussion
 :   Only copy changesets with discussions, ie changesets with at least one
     comment.